Bill Pay

 A person can get pneumonia by inhaling bacteria, viruses, or fungi in the air or through close contact with infected individuals or contaminated surfaces.

-4. Inhalation of foreign substances into the lungs.
+4. Inhalation of foreign substances: Into the lungs can also cause pneumonia.

 Pneumonia can develop as a complication from other illnesses like colds or flu, but not all cases of sickness will result in this lung infection.